Passenger vehicles in the United States: Statistics

 The United States Department of Transportation's Federal Highway Administration as well as the National Automobile Dealers Association have published data in regard to the total number of vehicles, growth trends, and ratios between licensed drivers, the general population, and the increasing number of vehicles on American roads.
 Overall passenger vehicles have been outnumbering licensed drivers since 1972 at an ever-increasing rate, while light trucks and vehicles manufactured by foreign makes have gained a larger share of the automotive market in the United States.
 In 2001, 70% of Americans drove to work in cars.
 New York City is the only locality in the country where more than half of all households do not own a car (the figure is even higher in Manhattan, over 75%; nationally, the rate is 8%).

 Total number of vehicles

 There are two types of sources for vehicle registration data, known as Vehicles in Operation (VIO): governmental sources such as the Bureau of Transportation Statistics and Federal Highway Administration (FHWA), and commercial, for-profit companies such as IHS and Hedges & Company.

+The Federal Highway Administration's April 2026 historical summary reports 8,000 registered motor vehicles in 1900 and 297,525,836 in 2024 for the states and District of Columbia.

+Annual registered motor vehicles, in vehicles, for the 50 states and District of Columbia, 1900–2024.
+FHWA counts vehicles registered at any time during each calendar year; totals can include vehicles retired during the year, vehicles registered in more than one state, and some duplicate registrations.
+Coverage ends with the April 2026 edition of Highway Statistics 2024, Table FI-200; later revisions are excluded.